Chart Color Schemes

 Hampton demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Hampton's educational attainment exceeds national averages: 50.0% of residents aged 15+ have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-The area's highest qualification is bachelor degrees at 32.3%, followed by postgraduate qualifications (12.8%) and graduate diplomas (4.9%).
-Vocational pathways account for 20.5%, with advanced diplomas at 10.9% and certificates at 9.6%.
-Educational participation is high, with 31.1% of residents currently enrolled in formal education: 9.8% in secondary, 9.5% in primary, and 7.5% in tertiary education.
+Hampton's educational attainment is notably higher than national averages.
+Among residents aged 15+, 50.0% hold university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
+The area's most common qualification is bachelor degrees at 32.3%, followed by postgraduate qualifications (12.8%) and graduate diplomas (4.9%).
+Vocational pathways account for 20.5% of qualifications, with advanced diplomas at 10.9% and certificates at 9.6%.

-Educational participation is notably high, with 31.1% of residents currently enrolled in formal education.
+Educational participation is high, with 31.1% of residents currently enrolled in formal education.
 This includes 9.8% in secondary education, 9.5% in primary education, and 7.5% pursuing tertiary education.

 Frequently Asked Questions - Education